-Sometimes I wish I didn’t live in London.
-It’s such a lovely place for a family city break.
-And as you can just as easily wake up to a beautiful sun-painted day in London in mid-January as in mid-June, winter is as good a time as any to visit.
+London is such a lovely place for a family city break year-round.
+And as you can just as easily wake up to a beautiful sun-painted day in London in mid-January as in mid-June; winter is as good a time as any to visit.
+If you come in winter you’ll expect it to be cold and maybe rainy — those sunny days are a bonus.
+Fortunately, regardless of weather, there are many family-friendly things to do in London in winter.

 Because the weather here is so unpredictable, there are plenty of things to do with children in London, rain or shine.
-South Kensington tube station is the first place I’d head for if it looks like a storm is brewing.
-This station is linked to an underground walkway that will take you practically to the door of the Science, Natural History and Victoria and Albert museums.
+South Kensington tube station is the first place I’d head if it looks like a storm is brewing.
+This station is linked to an underground walkway that will take you practically to the door of the Science, Natural History and Victoria & Albert museums, which are all among our favorite museums in London.
+Should the weather improve later in the day, you’ll be well located to play at Hyde Park, enjoy its Winter Wonderland at Christmas, or even pop into one of London’s famous department stores, Harrods.

 When a museum website has a “Plan Your Visit” page that’s divided up by age groups, from 3 years old on, you know that the whole family is in for a treat.
 I’m going to tease you by passing you on to the very informative website for the specifics, but you could easily spend the whole day here and still not have seen or done everything you wanted to do.